Package 'chromatographR'

 peak_list

 A 'peak_list' object created by get_peaks, containing a nested list of peak tables where the first level is the sample, and the second level is the spectral wavelength.
-Every component is described by a matrix where every row is one peak, and the columns contain information on retention time, peak width (FWHM), peak width, height, and area.
+Every wavelength is described by a matrix where each row corresponds to a feature, and the columns contain information on that feature (e.g., retention time, peak width (FWHM), height, area, etc.)

 mod_list